The Importance of Designing an Effective Operating Model

 6. Implement with Change Management

-Embed the model through:
+Embed the model by developing:

-Communications plans
+Communication plans

-Training programmes
+Training programs

 Performance dashboards